WordPress Staging Environment: Guide to Creating a WordPress Staging Site

 - Pre-migration changelog check.
 Keeps track of any changes you’ve made on the staging site, so you can check the newest changes before importing them to the live site.

 - Progress messages.
 Instead of a spinning loading icon, you will see progress messages during the staging process.
 And if the process gets disrupted or times out, these messages can help you keep track of which step the plugin was on.

 WP Stagecoach is a paid plugin with various plan options starting from $99/year.

 WordPress staging environments provide you with a safe place to modify your website.

-Unlike production sites, staging sites won’t be indexed by the search engines, and visitors won’t be able to access them.
-Meaning, you don’t have to worry about making mistakes and crashing your site.
+Unlike production sites, staging websites won’t be indexed by search engines, and visitors won’t be able to access them.
+As a result, you don’t have to worry about making mistakes, crashing the site, and interrupting the user experience.

-There are two methods to create a WordPress staging site – by manual setup or using a plugin.
-Evaluate your technical skills and choose a method that you feel the most comfortable with.
+There are a few different methods to create a staging site for WordPress – using the staging tool provided by your managed WordPress hosting provider, manual setup, or a plugin.
+Evaluate your technical skills and choose a method you feel the most comfortable with.

 Should you have any more questions, leave us a comment below.